30 Second Summary Takeaway

 Water-based coolants get contaminated with oil from hydraulic machinery, metal coating, machine tools, etc. This oil accumulates in the coolant forming a floating layer known as tramp oil.

-Problems Associated with Tramp Oil
+Problems associated with Tramp Oil

 The following list of common problems associated with tramp oil in coolants.